poupeaua/otary/docs/index.md

         )
     ```

-Otary makes it really readable and easy to use.
-As you can see:

 - Otary makes the code much more **readable**
 - Otary makes the code much more **interactive**
 - Otary makes **libraries management easier** by only using one library and not depending on mulitple like Pillow, OpenCV, Scikit-Image, PyMuPDF etc.